 The members of the Audit Committee for the period under review were Mario P. Galea, Kevin Valenzia and Lawrence Zammit, all occupying a non-executive director role within the Company.
-Mario P. Galea occupied the post of Chairman of the Audit Committee during the financial year under review.
-Such role, which is subject to rotation between the members on an annual basis is vested in Kevin Valenzia in the financial year ending 31 December 2020.
+During the year under review, Mario P. Galea occupied the post of Chairman of the Audit Committee until the meeting of the 25 April, 2020 during which Kevin Valenzia was appointed as Chairman of the Audit Committee in his stead.
+Such role, which is subject to rotation between the members on an annual basis is vested in Kevin Valenzia until the date of publication of the audited financial statements for the year ending 31 December 2020, of which the present directors' report forms part.
 Mario P. Galea and Kevin Valenzia are the Audit Committee members who are considered to be competent in accounting and/or auditing in terms of Listing Rule 5.117.
 The Directors believe that all three Audit Committee members satisfy the independence criteria as they are independent within the meaning of the Code as explained above in this Statement.